in-balamurugan/GS-10k/README.md

 # GS-10k - Semantic search and Q&A in 10k Filings
 ## Motivation
-This project is a demo on 10-filings using transformers:
+This project is a demo of serach and Question and Answering on 10-k filings using transformers:
 1) Semantics search using sentence transformer and
 2) Question and Answering using Haystack NLP

 ## Input
-10-k filings downloaded as text file from Sagemaker Jumpstart SDK.
+Goldman Sachs 10-k filings downloaded as text file from Sagemaker Jumpstart SDK.

 ## Output
 1) Semantic search demo can be found in hugging face space [here](https://huggingface.co/spaces/balamurugan/search-10k-filings).